basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 #### Explanation

 For more details about what each bit of syntax means, and other syntax options, read the following sections.
-As a quick explanation of how this example map/reduce query worked, though:
+As a quick explanation of how this example MapReduce query worked, though:

 * The objects named *p1*, *p2*, and *p5* from the `alice` bucket were given as inputs to the query.
 * The map function from the phase was run on each object.
 The function: